dgasmith/opt_einsum/README.md

 ## Outstanding issues

  - path_opportunistic probably can be improved
- - path_optimal may benefit from dynamic programming, although this "bottom up" approach is roughly equivalent I think?
+ - path_optimal may benefit from dynamic programming, although the current "bottom up" approach is roughly equivalent I think?
  - Both paths should consider if tensordot can be used.
 Downside is figuring out if tensordot can be used is quite expensive.
  - Currently only considering pairs of contractions, einsum can manage any hadamard product of 3 or more tensors better (e.g ``` np.einsum('ij,ij,ij->ij', ...) or np.einsum('jk,ijk,ij->ijk', ...) ```.
 Testing shows we must consider the usage of tensordot as well or everything slows down considerbly.
  - I make a lot of assumptions about tensordot as I am testing against vendor BLAS (intel MKL on haswell or opteron).
  - More memory options should be available.
 For example should we consider cummulative memory?
- - Are we handeling view reference correctly?
+ - Are we handeling view dereferencing correctly?
 Views really should be garbage collected as soon as possible.
- -